TeamMacLean/mutations_hts_noref/notes_records/daily_record/2015/04_october_2015.md

 1. Completed polyfit of 4 arabidopsis datasets and produced graphs for each bin size

 2. Working towards to define the peak and fit parameters to peak distribution

+3. Complete genomes (for example Arabidopsis) contain centromere and telomere, which are repeat rich and host some of the polymorphisms.
+Using data modelled from whole genome could be different to what we deal with denovo-assembled data. so working towards fitting distribtuion using both whole genome and assemble part of the genome

+4.